ibm-cloud-docs/containers/cs_apps.md

     ```
     {: pre}

-    **Note:** It might take a few minutes for the load balancer service to be created properly and for the app to be available on the public internet.
+    **Note:** It might take a few minutes for the load balancer service to be created properly and for the app to be available.

-    Your CLI output looks similar to the following:
+    Example CLI output:

     ```
     Name:                   <myservice>